CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/Router-Policy.md

 ## <h>nv set router policy route-map \<route-map-id\> rule \<rule-id\> set large-community-delete-list</h>

-Configures a set clause in the route map to remove BGP large communities from being advertised to other BGP routes.
+Configures a set clause in the route map to remove BGP large communities from advertising to other BGP routes.

 ### Command Syntax